MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 > [!NOTE]
 > If you used previous versions of the QDK, run `python -m pip uninstall qsharp qsharp-core qsharp-chemistry azure-quantum` to avoid package version conflicts.

-You can now write, debug, and run Q# programs against the built-in quantum simulator or, if you already have an Azure account, connect and submit Q# programs to quantum hardware, all from VS Code.
+You can now write, debug, and run Q# programs against the built-in quantum simulator or, if you have an Azure account, connect and submit Q# programs to quantum hardware, all from VS Code.

 To test your setup, see [Submit Q# jobs to Azure Quantum](xref:microsoft.quantum.submit-jobs?pivots=ide-qsharp).